 But here's something you might not know.
 While this condition affects your toenail, it might start with other parts of your foot.
 That's why I look at your whole foot health to treat ingrown toenails.
 And that process starts by understanding why ingrown toenails develop.

 How Do You Get An Ingrown Toenail?

-If you overpronate, your feet will angle out and excessive pressure will be placed on the great toe as it pivots into the next step.
-This pressure pushes the great toe towards the second toe with each step, forcing those two toes together.
-The pressure of the second toe on the great toe can lead to inflammation on the border of the great toenail, as it begins to ingrow.
+If you overpronate, your feet will angle out when you walk.
+That puts excessive pressure on your great toe as it pivots into the next step.
+It also pushes your great toe towards the second toe with each step, forcing those two toes together.
+The pressure of the second toe on the great toe can lead to inflammation on the border of the great toenail.
+And it may begin to ingrow.

 People with flat feet are more likely to pronate, so you should watch for ingrown toenail if you have low arches.
 Remember, there are two types of flat feet: rigid and flexible.
 (The latter is more common.)
 But both can cause other foot conditions, too.

 Somtimes, your flat foot can lead to plantar fasciitis (heel pain.)
 That's because a flatter arch over-stretches your plantar fascia (the band of connective tissue on the bottom of the foot).
 Runners with flat feet have a higher risk for shin splints.
 That's because your lower leg muscles have to work harder to hold up your arch while you pump your legs and stride.
 Finally, you may also notice flat feet leave you with knee and back pain.
 But so can the opposite foot structure: high arches, which leads to supination.